VMware vSphere Replication is an extension to VMware vCenter Server that provides a hypervisor-based virtual machine replication and recovery.

 vSphere Replication provides several benefits as compared to storage-based replication.

-- Data protection at lower cost per virtual machine.
+- Data protection at a lower cost per virtual machine.

 You can use vSphere Replication with the vCenter Server Appliance or with a standard vCenter Server installation.
 You can have a vCenter Server Appliance on one site and a standard vCenter Server installation on the other.